mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Utopia continues to elude them but the Lians have indeed achieved a great deal during the nearly 3,000-year-long project.
-In the early going, colonists temporarily inhabited the system’s airless rockball worlds while the initial terraforming stages were completed.
-An immense shield-mirror was installed to reflect the light of Lia’s bright, whitish-yellow F-type star in order to cool the planet, thereby reducing its heat and atmospheric pressure, carbon dioxide was bled off by various methods, enormous amounts of hydrogen were imported from the system’s gas giants to help create liquid water and a magnetic shield was built to prevent the thinned atmosphere from being stripped away.
+In the early going, colonists temporarily inhabited the system's airless rockball worlds while the initial terraforming stages were completed.
+An immense shield-mirror was installed to reflect the light of Lia's bright, whitish-yellow F-type star in order to cool the planet, thereby reducing its heat and atmospheric pressure, carbon dioxide was bled off by various methods, enormous amounts of hydrogen were imported from the system's gas giants to help create liquid water and a magnetic shield was built to prevent the thinned atmosphere from being stripped away.
 The real marvel is that most of this